paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
 25. Open up osTicket-Installation-Files located on the desktop of the Virtual Machine.
-Within “c:\inetpub\wwwroot”.
+Right-click "osTicket-v1.15.8.zip" and click Extract
 </p>
 <br />